 - Small mammals, like a weasel, hamster, or mouse, are welcome with pet deposit and pet fee.

 - Maximum of two dogs on the property based on home size and a total weight of 100 pounds.

 - Pet rent rate of $25 per month.

 - Refundable pet deposit of $500 for the first pet, $250 for the second.

 Our Philadelphia Property Management company offers professional services for your Philly rental property.
-We will perform routine inspections throughout each tenant’s lease term to ensure your property is being adequately cared for.
+We perform routine inspections throughout each tenant’s lease term to ensure your property is adequately cared for.
 Our client testimonials speak to our reliability and professionalism.

 Contact Bay Property Management Group Philadelphia today to learn how you can get the most for your rental property by offering a custom pet policy and expanding your pool of potential tenants.